NickJS1231/Final-Project/README.md

 2. Depends on methodology (i.e. OpenBloomberg, yfinance)
 3. Calculate Return and variance of each security over a specified time horizon
 4. Define levels of risk aversion (create arbitrarily calculated, selectable levels of “riskiness rather than using an assessment) (Research best ways to do this)
-5. With risk aversion and user-selected goals, able to calculate capital allocation
+5. With risk aversion and user-selected goals, able to calculate capital allocation <br>
  a.
-Set aside percentage of capital for risk free assets
+Set aside percentage of capital for risk free assets<br>
  b.
 With equity section, continue to next step
 6. Trim dataset depending on user-selected goals (see themes above)
 7. Calculate efficient frontier curves for entire dataset as well as the user-selected goal-oriented dataset-trim